yenyang/Anarchy/Anarchy/LongDescription.md

 ## Invisible Paths, Roads, and Markers
 The mod will automatically toggle the DevUI setting to "Show Markers" when drawing or plopping invisible paths, roads, object markers, etc.

-You can toggle DevUI Setting to "Show Markers" yourself using DevUI -&gt; Gameplay -&gt; Show Markers.
+You can toggle DevUI Setting to "Show Markers" yourself using DevUI -> Gameplay -> Show Markers.
 There is also a toggle in Extra Landscaping Tools 2.0 or later while drawing surfaces.

 ABSOLUTELY, NEVER, attach an invisible path/road to an invisible paths/roads in growable/zoned buildings!!!
 Several triggers that will occur later will crash your game.
 You can attach an invisible path or road to an invisible paths/roads in ploppable building, but if you later want to apply one of the various building upgdrades you will need to remove the attached invisible networks first.